This post may contain affiliate links. Read our disclosure policy here.

 How to Make Street Tacos at Home

-The sauce gives these beef rib street tacos incredible flavor and it comes together in the blender in a single step.
-After that, it’s a matter of adding the meat in the slow cooker and letting it cook!
-Here is how:
+The sauce that gives these street tacos incredible flavor comes together in the blender in a single step.
+After that, it's a matter of cooking the ribs with the sauce in the slow cooker on high for 6 hours or on low for 10 hours.
+Once done, shred it and assemble the tacos.
+That’s all!

-What to Serve with Street Tacos
+What to Serve with These Tacos

 Loving this Street Taco recipe?!
 The Taco Tuesday Cookbook has 51 taco essential dishes you and your family will rave about!

-Street Tacos in the Slow Cooker
+Street Taco Recipe in the Slow Cooker

 Watch how it’s made: